 Indigenous Arts: Local, National, International

-The Longhouse promotes Indigenous arts and culture at a local, national, and international level.
+The Longhouse promotes Indigenous arts and culture at local, national and international levels.
 In 1996, the Longhouse began a partnership with six local tribes to administer a Native economic development arts initiative.
 Since then, both our services and our geographical reach have expanded.

 Gatherings of Artists from North America and the Pacific Rim

 We host convenings of Indigenous artists and arts organizations from across North America and around the Pacific Rim.
-In August 2017, the Longhouse will be hosting a Gathering of Indigenous Visual Artists!—as that date approaches, be sure to check back for event details!
+In August 2017, the Longhouse will be hosting an invitational Gathering of Indigenous Visual Artists featuring artists from the Pacific Northwest and around the Pacific Rim, including New Zealand.
+As the date approaches, be sure to visit our events page for more details.